railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 	Companies that do not have computerized records tend to keep track of payments from invoices and paperwork and not from a formal partner account.

-	It's better to create reminder letters from a partner's account receivable than from unpaid bills, however.
+	It is better to create reminder letters from a partner's account receivable than from unpaid bills, however.
 	By using the Open ERP system you can easily take account of all advances, unreconciled payments, credit notes and credit payments.

-	So it's better to send a letter based on the accounting entries of invoices and unreconciled payments than just on a list of unpaid invoices.
+	So it is better to send a letter based on the accounting entries of invoices and unreconciled payments than just on a list of unpaid invoices.

 In the links appearing on the partner form, two buttons enable the opening of partner accounting
 entries:

-*  :guilabel:`All account entries`,
+*  :guilabel:`Journal Items`,

 *  :guilabel:`Receivables & Payables`.